Greek frigate Hellas: The frigate Hellas

 The Hope sailed from New York during the first days of October 1826, with the crew being mostly adventurers.
 An agent of the Greek government, K. A. Kontostavlos, was also on board.

 The voyage was raucous as the crew attempted to murder both the Captain and the Greek government agent in a scheme to sell the vessel in Colombia.
 The crew failed in their mutiny, and the ship was delivered to Nafplion about 25 November 1826.
 The crew tried a second time to sell the vessel, this time to Ibrahim Pasha, who at the head of an Ottoman-Egyptian force had invaded the Peloponnese.
 This time, Admiral Andreas Miaoulis and a force of 30 local mariners secured the vessel and dispatched the raucous delivery crew.

-After her arrival in Nafplion, three Admirals (Miaoulis from Hydra, Nikolis Apostolis from Psara and Androutsos from Spetses) took official delivery of the frigate and brought her to the island of Aegina, which had recently become capital of Greece.
+After her arrival in Nafplion, three Admirals (Andreas Miaoulis from Hydra, Nikolis Apostolis from Psara and Androutsos from Spetses) took official delivery of the frigate and brought her to the island of Aegina, which had recently become capital of Greece.

 The frigate, renamed Hellas, became the flagship of the Greek Navy, as she was the most powerful ship in the navy.
-Under the command of various captains (among them Cochrane, Antonios Miaoulis and Konstantinos Kanaris), the frigate took part in various successful, but insignificant, naval battles in both the Aegean and Ionian Seas.
+Under the command of various captains (among them Cochrane, Antonios Miaoulis, son of the Admiral, and Konstantinos Kanaris), the frigate took part in various successful, but insignificant, naval battles in both the Aegean and Ionian Seas.